-You have three possible legal exceptions available to you.
+Assuming your city charter does not prevent you from using them, you have three possible exceptions in state law available to you in that situation.
 Chapter 252 of the Texas Local Government Code does not apply to:

 - a procurement made because of a public calamity that requires the immediate appropriation of money to relieve the necessity of the municipality's residents or to preserve the property of the municipality; Tex.
 Loc.
 Govt.
 Code §252.022(a)(1) - a procurement necessary to preserve or protect the public health or safety of the municipality's residents; Tex.
 Loc.
 Govt.
 Code §252.022(a)(2) - a procurement necessary because of unforeseen damage to public machinery, equipment, or other property; Tex.
 Loc.
 Govt.
 Code §252.022(a)(3)